Uncertainty-Aware Mixed-Variable Machine Learning for Materials Design: Results and Discussion

 \subsubsection{Bandgap and Stability of Lacunar Spinels}

-In another materials design test case, we consider materials having formula $\rm AM^aM^b_3X_8$ and the lacunar spinel crystal structure\cite{lacunar-spinel}.
-Element candidates for the sites are: $\rm A\in\{Al, Ga, In\}, M^a\in\{V, Nb, Ta, Cr, Mo, W\}, M^b\in\{V,Nb,Ta,Mo,W\}, X\in\{S,Se,Te\}$.
-This is a family of materials that potentially exhibit metal--insulator transitions (MITs)\cite{mits-review}, i.e., electrical resistivity changing significantly upon temperature change across a critical temperature.
-The MIT property is utilizable for encoding and decoding information with lower energy consumption compared to current devices.\cite{mits-transistor} Hence, the $\rm AM^aM^b_3X_8$ materials family are promising materials for next-generation microelectronic devices.
-For these materials as candidates for MITs, two important properties are: (1) ground state bandgap, as it determines the tunability of a material's resistivity change ratio; and (2) stability, as it reflects a material's synthesizability.
+In another materials design application case, we consider materials having the formula $\rm AM^aM^b_3X_8$ and the lacunar spinel crystal structure\cite{lacunar-spinel}.
+Element candidates for the sites are $\rm A\in\{Al, Ga, In\}$, $\rm M^a\in\{V, Nb, Ta, Cr, Mo, W\}$, $\rm M^b\in\{V,Nb,Ta,Mo,W\}$, $\rm X\in\{S,Se,Te\}$.
+This is a family of materials that potentially exhibit metal--insulator transitions (MITs)\cite{mits-review}, i.e., electrical resistivity changing significantly upon external stimuli, such as temperature change across a critical temperature.
+The MIT property can be leveraged for encoding and decoding information with lower energy consumption compared to current devices\cite{mits-transistor}.
+Hence, the $\rm AM^aM^b_3X_8$ materials family shows promise for next-generation microelectronic devices, including neuron-mimicking devices which can accelerate ML\cite{mit-memresitor}.
+The origin of the transition is structural distortion triggered by external stimuli, which leads to a redistribution of electrons in the band structure\cite{mits-phys}.
+Though the physical mechanism behind MITs is complex, two relevant properties may serve as proxies for the performances of candidate materials.
+One is the bandgap of the insulating ground state $E_g$, as a larger $E_g$ generally corresponds to a higher resistivity in the insulating state, and therefore a higher resistivity change ratio upon the phase transition to a metallic phase under the applied field.
+Another is the decomposition enthalpy of the material $\Delta H_d$ which is associated with a material's stability.
+Stable compounds are more likely to be synthesizable and operable in novel devices.
+Therefore, we use these two properties corresponding to their functionality and stability as the target in MIT materials design.

-In a dataset collected by Wang et al.\cite{MITs-BO}, a total of 270 combinations of candidate elements are enumerated, for every compound the ground state bandgap $E_g$ and stability (decomposition enthalpy change, $\Delta H_d$) calculated from density functional theory (DFT) are listed.
-Similar to the previous test case, we use the four-dimensional (categorical) composition as the inputs and optimize two responses $E_g$ and $\Delta H_d$ separately.
-Figure \ref{fig:mits-opt}(a--c) show the test results: starting from 10 initial samples, LVGP-BO and Lolo-BO both discover the compound with optimal $\Delta H_d$ efficiently, but are relatively slow in optimizing $E_g$; LVGP-BO shows better efficiency on $\Delta H_d$ while Lolo-BO shows better efficiency on $E_g$.
+In a dataset collected by Wang et al.\cite{MITs-BO}, a total of 270 combinations of candidate elements are enumerated, for every compound $E_g$ and $\Delta H_d$ calculated from DFT are listed.
+Similar to the previous test case, we use the 4-dimensional (categorical) composition as the inputs and optimize two responses $E_g$ and $\Delta H_d$ separately.
+Figure \ref{fig:matl_opt}e--g show the results: starting from 10 initial samples, LVGP-BO and Lolo-BO both discover the compound with optimal $\Delta H_d$ efficiently, but are relatively slow in optimizing $E_g$; LVGP-BO shows better efficiency on $\Delta H_d$ while Lolo-BO shows better efficiency on $E_g$.
 When we increase the initial sample size to 30, LVGP-BO and Lolo-BO exhibit similar efficiency on $E_g$.